maks911/laravel-angular/README.md

-# Travellist - Laravel Demo App
+# Laravel SPA

-This is a Laravel 6 demo application to support our Laravel guides.
+SPA website with using of Laravel and Angular Js